ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 So as expected, the more trees the better, but there is definitely a point of diminishing returns past around 20 trees.
 And this comes at substantial time cost, where in blue we can see the model fit time increases exponentially as a function of $n$.

-Overall, these data are showing me it wouldn't be a bad idea to use $n=30$ for the hyperparameter scan.
+Overall, these data are showing me it wouldn't be a bad idea to use $n=30$ for the hyperparameter grid search.

-To do the scan, I took a look at the sklearn.RandomForestClassifier [docs](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) as well as [this blog](https://towardsdatascience.com/hyperparameter-tuning-the-random-forest-in-python-using-scikit-learn-28d2aa77dd74) and ultimately decided on the following parameter grid:
+To do the grid search, I took a look at the sklearn.RandomForestClassifier [docs](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) as well as [this blog](https://towardsdatascience.com/hyperparameter-tuning-the-random-forest-in-python-using-scikit-learn-28d2aa77dd74) and ultimately decided on the following parameter grid:

 ```python
 param_grid = {